iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

-> not willing for a computer to tell me to isolate so i cannot use this app. how does a computer know if i might have/have not got covid 19 bug?????<br> :date: __2021-06-09 09:38:36__

 > Keeps telling me a new version is available - go to app store, no update option, just uninstall or open<br> :date: __2021-06-06 13:29:11__

 > Absolute rubbish no information whatsoever NHS app for England far superior<br> :date: __2021-05-16 13:59:20__